-The fuel pump relay is activated whenever the ignition is turned on.
+The fuel pump relay is activated, whenever the ignition is turned on.

-When switched on the fuel pump relay will provide current to the fuel pump so that it may function.
-So, any faults with it can cause fuel pump issues.
+As a result, when switched on, the fuel pump relay; will provide current to the fuel pump, so that it may function.

-It is part of the control system of a fuel pump and its failure can lead to start up problems.
+It is part of the control system of a fuel pump and its failure, can lead to start up problems.
 If it fails, the engine management system records this event.

-Usually A Bad Or Failing Fuel Pump Relay; Will Produce A Few Symptoms That Can Alert The Driver Of Issues.
+Usually A Bad Or Failing Fuel Pump Relay; Will Produce A Few Symptoms That Can Alert The Driver Of Issues:

 No Noise From Relay Or Fuel Pump, When The Key Is Switched On

-Always Start With A Visual Inspection:
+When Troubleshooting, Always Start With A Visual Inspection:

 - Pull out the relay and visually inspect the terminals and socket; for signs of corrosion and overheating.

-- Clean corroded terminals and socket with electrical contact cleaner.
+- Clean corroded terminals and socket with, electrical contact cleaner.

-- Next Check all fuses before any repairs.
+- Next, check all fuses before any repairs.

-The Quick Testing Method:
+How To Test, The Relay, The Quick Method:

-- You may find another relay in your car with the same configuration as your fuel pump relay.
-Just make sure the other relay has the same configuration.
+- You may find another relay in your car; with the same configuration, as your relay.

 - If it does, install a new relay.
 Otherwise, the problem lies somewhere else.

-Basic Relay Testing
+Basic Relay Testing Procedures

-So, A relay should be considered as two separate halves.
-The primary side which utilizes an electromagnet to close the secondary electrical circuit.
-Consequently, This electromagnet is activated by a simple power (+) and ground (-) much like a light bulb circuit.
-The second half of the relay is the “switch” that controls power to a particular accessory like a fuel pump.
+So, A relay should be considered as, two separate halves.
+The primary side, which utilizes an electromagnet to close the secondary electrical circuit.
+Consequently, this electromagnet is activated by a simple; power (+) and ground (-) much like a light bulb circuit.
+The second half of the relay is the “switch” that controls power to a particular accessory; like a fuel pump.

 - Terminals 86 and 85 are the primary side of the relay.
 It utilizes an electromagnet to close (connect) the secondary electrical circuit inside the relay.
-As a result, This electromagnet is activated by a simple power (+) and ground (-) much like a light bulb circuit.
+As a result, This electromagnet is activated by a simple; power (+) and ground (-) much like a light bulb circuit.
 “Note, This may also go to a oil pressure switch”.

 - Terminals 87 and 30 are the secondary side of the relay.
-Consequently, It acts as the “switch” that connects electrical current from one terminal to the other.
+Consequently, It acts as the “switch” that connects electrical current, from one terminal to the other.